astheeggeggs/cell_line/README.md

 ## 02_cell_line_imputation_preparation.sh

-For this portion, we make use of some great tools from (Will Rayner)[https://www.well.ox.ac.uk/~wrayner/tools/].
+For this portion, we make use of some great tools from [Will Rayner](https://www.well.ox.ac.uk/~wrayner/tools/).
 For these, we first need dbSNP submitted sites for TOPMED (e.g. https://bravo.sph.umich.edu/freeze5/hg38/).
 On the cluster, these have been downloaded to `data/TOPMed_variants/bravo-dbsnp-all.GRCh37.vcf.gz` and `data/TOPMed_variants/bravo-dbsnp-all.GRCh38.vcf.gz`.
 Note, this first step isn't required for HRC.
 To check allele frequency differences (and the possibility of allele flips), we evaluate the frequency of variant sites using plink.
 This (`.freq` file), together with the `.bim` is passed to `HRC-1000G-check-bim.pl` to perform the relevant checks.
 The perl script (`HRC-1000G-check-bim.pl`) provides a series of plink commands in a single shell script (`Run-plink.sh`).
 Finally, we block gzip (`bgzip`) the output chromosome specific `.vcf` files.
 The data is now ready for imputation!

 I ran imputation on both the Michigan imputation server (against the HRC reference panel), and the TOPMED imputation server.
 In each case, I used the web-based GUI, but it's worth noting that there is software that lets you do this via the terminal which is super easy to use and very helpful if you're a power user!
-Everything you need to know about it is (here)[https://imputationbot.readthedocs.io/en/latest/].
+Everything you need to know about it is [here](https://imputationbot.readthedocs.io/en/latest/).

 I downloaded the resultant imputed files to: